Toolbar

 Zoom

 Select the desired zoom factor.
-Users can enter the desired zoom factor in the settings under "Your Stylo Settings."
+Users can enter the desired zoom factor in the settings under "Your Stylo Settings".
 Otherwise, the default value from the loaded document is used.

 The default values can be set in the Stylo configurator.